ScottDeLuzio/featured-post-exclude-category-for-genesis/readme.txt

 A new featured posts widget for Genesis themes that allows you to exclude a category when selecting All Categories in the featured post widget.

 == Description ==
 The default Genesis Featured Post widget is great, except you only have the option to include all categories or a specific category.
-You can exclude previously displayed posts or "sticky" posts, but you can\'t exclude all posts in a specific category.
+You can exclude previously displayed posts or "sticky" posts, but you can't exclude all posts in a specific category.

 This plugin was created out of a need to show all but one category in the featured post widget.